 The Wyatt Earp was limited in its capacity for Antarctic service but, due to the shortage of ships after World War II, was the best available at that time.
 After its first Antarctic voyage, the ship was found to be unsuitable for further Antarctic service.

-On 30 June 1948, Wyatt Earp ended her Antarctic career and was sold to the Arga Shipping Company.
-She was re-named Wongala and later Natone, and used as an Australian coastal trader.
-She ran aground 150 miles north of Brisbane on Saturday 24 January 1959, and was dashed to pieces.
+In 1948, Wyatt Earp was sold to the Arga Shipping Company, and renamed Wongala.
+Later renamed Natone and used as an Australian coastal trader.
+In January 1959 the ship ran aground off the Queensland coast and was dashed to pieces.